 In this poem, Sweeney is shown as a highly instinctive person, driven chiefly by his sensual urges rather than conscience.
 The prostitutes easily sense his motives and try to lay their hands on him.
 However, Sweeney senses they are planning something else other than their business.
 So, he withdraws from the scene, like an epic hero coming out of the Labyrinth, with a victor’s smile on his face.

 The title of the poem introduces a peculiar character Sweeney and some mythical “nightingales.”
 In this poem, the nightingales are the prostitutes who try to seduce him with their bodily gestures moves rather than vocal notes.
 The overall poem is about how Sweeney swerves after sensing the nightingales’ motive.

-The following list contains a few poems that similarly tap on the themes present in T. S. Eliot’s ‘Sweeney among the Nightingales’.
+The following list contains a few poems that similarly tap into the themes present in T. S. Eliot’s ‘Sweeney among the Nightingales’:

 - ‘Down, Wanton, Down!’ by Robert Graves — This poem addresses the urge to have unrestrained sexual relationships, “wanton,” and rebukes it.

 - ‘The Love Song of J. Alfred Prufrock’ by T. S. Eliot — This piece contains a monologue of a city gentleman struck by feelings of isolation, inadequacy, and indecisiveness.

 - ‘The Witnesses’ by W.H.
 Auden — This poem is about two vital forces inside the human body: Libido and Id.